 As the first school outside Japan dedicated to the practical art of Palace Hand, the original 'bodyguard' method that was created to protect the royal family in old Okinawa, we offer training that you can't get elsewhere.

-Second, my Marine Corps training and experience, as well as the experience I've gained in actual self-defense situations, provide us with an informed and practical approach to your training.
-We know that the skills we teach work because we have sometimes had to use them.
-We also have seen that what passes as 'self defense' in some schools is pathetic.
+In addition to offering unique martial arts, my Marine Corps training and experience, as well as the experience I've gained in actual self-defense situations, provide us with an informed and practical approach to what actually works.

 Palace Hand is not flashy or dramatic like many sport-oriented martial arts.
-In fact, it is the opposite of flashy- it is deceptive.
-The attacker, in fact, should have no clue regarding what has happened to him as he looks up from the ground.
+In fact, it is the opposite of flashy- it is sneaky and deceptive.

-Instead of relying on strength or aggression, you'll learn to use leverage, timing, balance breaking and other tactics to take advantage of the attackers force.
+Instead of relying on strength or athleticism, you'll learn to use leverage, timing, balance breaking and other tactics to take advantage of the attackers force.

 These skills are ideal for Law Enforcement Officers, women, men, teens or anyone who may face a larger, stronger opponent.
-Another valuable benefit to these techniques is that they work very effectively without causing excessive harm.
-They can take a person down with a minimum of injury, or, with a minor change, can cause wicked pain and destruction.
+These techniques work very effectively without causing excessive harm, yet with a minor adjustment they can cause serious destruction.

 You'll learn diverse skills that can provide you with the versatility to handle a wide variety of self-defense situations.

 Learning on Okinawa afforded me access to old techniques and strategies that have been lost to many modern schools.

 Sport martial arts, such as karate, Brazilian ju-jitsu, Taekwondo, and MMA, are designed for one-against-one contests.
 They are not optimized for multiple attackers, attacks from behind, or an assault with a weapon.

 They do not teach skills that enable a small person to beat a larger person.